alex-mcgovern/py-hackernews-scraper/README.md

 ```
 ### How to Run

-To run hacker news use the following command:
+To run hackernews use the following command:

 ```bash
 $ docker run -v [OUTPUT_FILEPATH]:/src hackernews --posts [NUMBER_OF_POSTS]